ipfs/specs/repo/README.md

 The node's `config` (configuration) is a tree of variables, used to configure various aspects of operation.
 For example:
 - the set of bootstrap peers IPFS uses to connect to the network
 - the Swarm, API, and Gateway network listen addresses
+- the Datastore configuration regarding the contruction and operation of the on-disk storage system.

+There is a set of properties, which are mandatory for the repo usage.
+Those are `Addresses`, `Discovery`, `Bootstrap`, `Identity`, `Datastore` and `Keychain`.

 It is recommended that `config` files avoid identifying information, so that they may be re-shared across multiple nodes.

-**CHANGES**: today, implementations like go-ipfs store the peer-id and private key directly in the config.
+**CHANGES**: today, implementations like js-ipfs and go-ipfs store the peer-id and private key directly in the config.
 These will be removed and moved out.

-### logs

-A full IPFS node is complex.
-Many events can happen, and thus some IPFS implementations capture event logs and (optionally) store them for user review or debugging.

-Logs MAY be stored directly as IPLD objects along with everything else, but this may be a problem if the logs

-**NOTE**: go-ipfs no longer stores logs. it only emits them at a given route.
-This section is kept here in case other implementations may wish to store logs, though it may be removed in the future.

 ### locks